Abdullah-khallaf/E-Commerce/README.md

 # E-Commerce Website

 ## What I am building

-</br>In this Project iam working on my skills as a front-end developer.</br>
+In this project iam working on my skills as a front-end developer.</br>
 Building E-Commerce website is a great way to to do that as i am working on these points:</br>

 1. OOP in JS.